 Everyone who has taken part to any mentor sessions know how beneficial mentoring can be.
 In a really short period of time you can gain insight knowledge that could have taken a significant amount of time and money to figure out yourself.
 Mentoring is getting more attention and not for nothing.
 Todays business world is transforming in a fast pace and it is impossible for one person to keep up.
 New accelerators and startup centers, where starting founders can find knowledge in a wide range, are arising.
 This is really valuable thing, since you don’t need to know everything, but to find right people who are willing to help you tackle the obstacles.

 In *ship we aim to bring the coolest mentors: founders, investors and educators, from Finland and all over the world to help the next generation of entrepreneurs.
 For the past two year, one of these startup mentors has been Tuukka Ylälahti.
 Tuukka has one exit on his sleeve form Cabforce, an online taxi booking service and now starting his second round with Mesensei, mentoring app which we had in a test run at our previous *ship -event.
-You can get the app for you own phone from iTunes and GooglePlay!
-Mesensei has been doing things in stealth mode and is now open for business and investment.

 What a great time to interview the founder of a mentoring app about mentoring and to get some insights on their journey and how mentoring has helped Tuukka.